gopaluzumaki/Assignment/README.md

 This is one way to run your app — you can also build it directly from Android Studio or Xcode.

-After Running the App

-You will see three buttons referring to three challenges, clicking on a particular button opens that particular challenge assessment

-You will be having close Icon in every challenge on which you can click and go to landing page where buttons are shown again in order to move to a different challenge